PhilipDaniels/gpx_simplifier/README.md

 # TODO
-- Update the write_simplified_gpx_file function.
-- Extract the extension information from the GPX - need to go back to manual parsing?
-Use speed from the GPX in preference to trying to derive it.
 - Include hr, temperature in the xlsx.
 - Reverse geocode the stopped stages and the first and last point.
 - Use Rayon - CAN'T - Time crate blows up in to_local_offset.